 We do not transfer your personal data outside the EU/EEA.
 We do not sell your personal data to third parties.

-In the future if we seek to transfer personal data or use services which host personal data outside the EU/EEA, we will only transfer to entities that provide contractual guarantees (standard contract clauses) or who are located in countries who have an adequacy arrangement with the EU to protect your data with the same level of privacy as entities within the EU/EEA.
+If we seek to transfer personal data or use services which host personal data outside the EU/EEA, we will only transfer to entities that provide contractual guarantees such as Standard Contractual Clauses (SCCs) (until such time the European Commission approves new SCCs) or who are located in countries who have an adequacy arrangement with the EU to protect your data with the same level of privacy as entities within the EU/EEA.
 We will perform the necessary due diligence to safeguard your personal data with these organisations.
 Either one or all of these approaches will be reviewed in line with CJEU rulings to ensure compliance with GDPR if necessary.
+We will continue update our Privacy Notice to ensure that you are kept informed of data sharing practices.

 We will update our Privacy Notice in this event to ensure that you are kept informed.